Tayasir

-Tayasir (تياسير, also spelled Tiaseer) is a Palestinian village in the Tubas Governorate in the northern West Bank.
+Tayasir (تياسير, also spelled Tiaseer) is a Palestinian village in the Tubas Governorate of the Palestinian Authority, in the northern West Bank.
 It is located 3 kilometers northeast of Tubas and 22 kilometers northeast of Nablus.
 Nearby localities include al-Aqabah to the east, al-Bikai'a to the northeast, Salhab to the north, 'Aqqaba to the west and ath-Thaghra to the southwest.
-According to the Palestinian Central Bureau of Statistics (PCBS), Tayasir had a population of 2,489 in 2007.
+According to the Palestinian Central Bureau of Statistics (PCBS), Tayasir had a population of 2,489 in 2007 and a population of 2,878 by 2017.

 History

-Settlement in Tayasir is believed to date back to the Canaanite era in Palestine, its name deriving from the Canaanite word Asheer meaning "pleasure" or "happiness."
-Several archaeological remains are located in the village, including an Ancient Roman palace, an olive press, several grottoes and the old mosque.
-Pottery remains from Middle Bronze Age, IA, early and late Roman An ancient road went through the village, and Byzantine ceramics have been found.
+Settlement in Tayasir is believed to date back to the Canaanite era in Palestine.
+The name may come from the Canaanite word Asheer meaning "pleasure" or "happiness".
+Archaeological remains in the village include an Ancient Roman palace, an olive press, several grottoes and an old mosque.
+Pottery remains have been unearthed from the Middle Bronze Age, IA, early and late Roman period.
+An ancient road passed through the village.
 It appears to have been called Asher by the Bordeaux Pilgrim, in 333–334 CE.

 Medieval Arab geographer al-Muqaddasi, writing in the late 10th century CE, referred to the village as "Ta'asir", describing it as a place equally far from Nablus and Beisan.

-In 1500 the families of Jabir and Taleb settled in the site and established the modern village, due to its strategic location and isolated arable land.
+In 1500, the Jabir and Taleb families settled there due to its strategic location and arable land.